LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

 [TOC]

-# Introduction
+## Introduction

-## About Me
+### About Me

-- Why I like to program
+- Why I like to create software
-- Job history
+- Professional history
 - What I teach
-- LCC's Programming Degree
+- LCC's Software Development degree

-## Course Prerequisites
+### Course Prerequisites

-You need to know a little bit of HTML which is taught in CIS 195, Web Authoring, and which can be taken at the same time as this class.
+You need to know a little bit of HTML which is taught in CIS 195, Web Authoring, and which can be taken at the same time as this course.
 These are the specific parts of HTML you will need to know:

 - HTML elements and tags
 - Attributes (key-value pairs inside the opening tag of a element)